Cost of living help hub

 Extra Government support is provided for people who are older and those on particular benefits.
 This includes the:

-Warm Home Discount Scheme – This is a one-off discount on your electricity bill of up to £140 for winter 2021 to 2022
+Warm Home Discount Scheme – This is a one-off discount on your electricity bill and has now increased to up to £150 for winter.

 Winter Fuel Payment – This is a payment for older people of between £100 and £300 to help you pay your heating bills.